 Please help us reach our fundraising goal AND walk with us!!
 Your presence at the Walk is just as important as your donations!!

-JOIN US ON SUNDAY, OCTOBER 15TH IN MERCER COUNTY PARK - THE WEST PICNIC AREA OFF OF HUGHES DRIVE!
+JOIN US ON SUNDAY, OCTOBER 14TH IN MERCER COUNTY PARK - THE WEST PICNIC AREA!

 The Hearing Loss Association of America (HLAA) Walk4Hearing increases awareness about hearing loss, helps to eradicate the stigma associated with it and raises funds to provide information and support for people with hearing loss.
 Since 2006, the Walk4Hearing has raised more than $9 million and has become the largest walk for hearing taking place in cities across the United States.